Sir William Robertson, 1st Baronet: Junior officer

 Promoted to lieutenant on 1 March 1891, he saw his first active service in 1891, distinguishing himself as Railway Transport Officer for the expedition to Kohat.
 He was appointed an attaché in the Intelligence Branch of the Quartermaster-General's Department at Simla on 5 June 1892.
 There he became a protégé of Sir Henry Brackenbury, the new Military Member of the Viceroy's Council (equivalent to War Minister for India), who was keen to beef up the intelligence branch of the Indian army, including mapping the Northwest Frontier.
 Robertson spent a year writing a detailed Gazetteer and Military Report on Afghanistan.
 After five years in India, he was granted his first long leave in 1893, only to find that his mother had died before he reached home.

 In June 1894 he undertook a three-month journey via Gilgit and mountainous north Kashmir, crossing the Darkot Pass at over 15430 ft to reach the Pamirs Plateau at the foot of the Himalayas, returning to India in August by a westerly route via Chilas and the Kaghan Valley.
 On the journey he learned Gurkhali, later qualifying in this, his sixth Indian language.

 He was promoted to captain on 3 April 1895.
 He took part in the Chitral Expedition as Brigade Intelligence Officer.
 He was described by Lieutenant-General Sir Robert Low, the expedition commander, as a "very active and intelligent officer of exceptional promise".
 After the relief of Chitral and installation of Shuja ul-Mulk as its Mehtar (ruler), Robertson was engaged in pacification and reconnaissance duties, but was wounded when he was attacked by his two guides on a narrow mountain path during a reconnaissance.
 One guide fired a shotgun at Robertson but missed.
 The other guide attacked him with Robertson's own sword (which he had been carrying, as Robertson had dysentery), but Robertson punched him to the ground, then drove off both attackers with his revolver; one was wounded and later captured and executed.
-The incident was reported and illustrated in the Daily Graphic and Robertson was awarded the Distinguished Service Order, which was, he later claimed, "then a rather rare decoration".
+The incident was reported and illustrated in the Daily Graphic and Robertson was appointed a Companion of the Distinguished Service Order, which was, he later claimed, "then a rather rare decoration".